Eastern Wild Turkey

 Our Animal's Story

-We have five wild turkeys that live in a habitat with our white-tailed deer.
-There are two gobblers and three hens.
-All five hatched in May of 2016.
+We have four wild turkeys that live in a habitat with our white-tailed deer.
+There are two gobblers and two hens.
+All four hatched in May of 2016.